 This free crochet pattern will show you how to make a simple and stylish ribbed scarf that looks complex, but is really very easy!
-It’s is a great way for beginners to learn the basics of crocheting without getting overwhelmed or frustrated.
+It’s a great way for beginners to learn the basics of crocheting without getting overwhelmed or frustrated.

 Our step-by-step guide makes it easy, even if you’ve never picked up a hook before!
 You don’t need extensive experience reading crochet patterns to make it – just some practice making basic stitches.

 This modern, unisex scarf is the perfect project for beginners because it uses only two stitches – chain stitch and half double crochet stitch (hdc).
 We’ll walk through each step from start to finish, from the beginning chain stitches to the finishing fringe.

 If you are looking to learn new crochet skills, or just need a quick project, then this free scarf pattern is perfect.
 The best part?
 It works up quickly – just about 2 hours from start to finish!